Achieve Academy prepares high school students to confidently pursue their goals after graduation.

 Big Buddy (high school volunteers) registrations are open to any 8-12th grade student who wants an opportunity to mentor elementary students and earn community service hours.

-Yes, we do ask Scholars and CPP participants to attend 6 Achieve SPARK dates as a Big Buddy.
+Yes, we do ask Achieve Scholars and Achieve Works participants to attend 6 Achieve SPARK dates as a Big Buddy.
 However, you do not need to register as a Big Buddy.
-Your registration as a Scholar or CPP participant automatically registers you as a Big Buddy.
+Your registration as a Scholar or Works participant automatically registers you as a Big Buddy.

 Applications for JAB open in October and decisions come out in December.
 Exceptionally active students are invited to apply.
 If you’re interested, talk to a member of the Achieve Miami High School Team.

-If you are interested in starting an Achieve Club at your school or leading a special community service project to benefit Achieve Miami, please reach out to Emily Pendas ([email protected]).
+If you are interested in starting an Achieve Big Buddies club at your school or leading a special community service project to benefit Achieve Miami, please reach out to Emily Pendas (emilypendas@achievemiami.org).